Table of Contents

 Building Effective ESG Reporting Processes

 Beyond standards and tech, robust internal processes are needed for reliable ESG disclosures.
-Field-tested perspectives highlight best practices.
-Cross-functional governance is vital; ESG reporting isn’t just a finance or sustainability task.
+Based on my experience with ESG implementations, cross-functional governance is vital; ESG reporting isn’t just a finance or sustainability task.
 Leading organizations establish governance including finance, sustainability experts, operations, IT, and legal.
 A rigorous materiality assessment is also key, focusing on significant topics for the business and stakeholders, improving report quality and optimizing resources.

 Finally, data quality management for ESG information is challenging.
 Robust reporting needs standardized definitions, clear data ownership, documented controls, internal reviews, and external assurance readiness.
 These practices produce investor-grade ESG information.